 Taxpayers who operate in the cash economy are therefore urged to have a robust and reliable system for recording and reporting all cash transactions and to ensure that the recorded figures are accurate.

 If you need assistance in setting up or reviewing your recording and reporting systems, we will be happy to do so and will advise you of our rates for doing so on request.

 When preparing your return, we may identify one or more issues that are not clear under the tax laws.
 Where we have pointed out such issues to you, you have a right to request a Private Binding Ruling from the ATO.
-Upon providing the ATO with all the relevant facts, they will provide you with a ruling setting out their view on the proper tax treatment of the issue requested to be ruled upon.
+Upon providing the ATO with all the relevant facts, the ATO will provide you with a ruling setting out its view on the proper tax treatment of the issue requested to be ruled upon.

 Where the ATO issues an amended assessment, the period for objecting is the greater of:

-- two or four years (whichever is applicable) from the time the original assessment was
+· two or four years (whichever is applicable) from the time the original assessment was received.

 If you remain dissatisfied with the outcome of the objection, you have the right to have the matter reviewed by the Administrative Appeals Tribunal or to appeal the matter to the Federal Court.

 It is important to be aware that in any disputed assessment before the court or the Administrative Appeals Tribunal, the onus of proof is placed on the taxpayer.
 In other words, if the Commissioner asserts that your income should include a certain amount or that a deduction claimed in a return is not allowed, it will be up to you to establish that the Commissioner’s view is incorrect.

 The Tax Agent Services Act 2009 (TASA) and complementary amendments to the applicable taxation administration legislation provide statutory protections for taxpayers who engage registered tax agents.